agrski/agrski.github.io/docs/_drafts/polybar-pipewire.md

 <a name="fn1" href="#ref1">[1]</a> This change happened in Ubuntu 22.10, Kinetic Kudu: [https://changelogs.ubuntu.com/changelogs/pool/main/u/ubuntu-meta/ubuntu-meta_1.486/changelog](https://changelogs.ubuntu.com/changelogs/pool/main/u/ubuntu-meta/ubuntu-meta_1.486/changelog)

 <a name="fn2" href="#ref2">[2]</a> Pipewire and Pulse are mutually exclusive: only one of these services should be active at once or they will conflict.

+<a name="fn3" href="#ref3">[3]</a> ACPI was developed as a collaboration between Intel, Microsoft, and Toshiba for controlling and reporting information on various hardware components, according to [the UEFI specification](https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf).
+The same specification indicates support for Linux and Windows, among other OSes, in table 5-186.